City greenhouse gas emissions interactive dashboard

-C40 is proud to release a first-of-its kind tool allowing deeper exploration of the historical GHG emissions data of C40 cities reported via Global Protocol for Community-scale GHG Emission Inventories (GPC).
-The GPC provides a clear framework for reporting city-wide GHG emissions, consistent with IPCC Guidelines, allowing for credible comparison and aggregation across timescales and geographies.
-It requires cities to report GHG emissions by scope and sector.
-The GPC is the result of a collaboration between C40, the World Resources Institute and ICLEI to develop a single global standard, which started in 2011.
-The GPC was officially launched in December 2014.
+C40 is proud to release a first-of-its kind dashboard allowing deeper exploration of the historical greenhouse gas (GHG) emissions data of C40 cities reported in line with the Global Protocol for Community-scale GHG Emission Inventories (GPC).
+Launched in December 2014, the GPC is the international best practice standard for city-level GHG emissions inventories.
+Consistent with IPCC Guidelines, it allows for credible comparison and aggregation across timescales and geographies.
+The GPC is the result of a collaborative effort between C40, the World Resources Institute and ICLEI.

-- 4. A City Emissions Heat Map, which uses the most recently reported city GHG emissions to provide insight into each sub-sector and scope for BASIC activities.
+5. City Emissions Heatmap: uses the most recently reported city GHG emissions to provide insight into each sub-sector and scope for GPC BASIC activities.